-This is part four of the USB MultiComms project, you can view part one, two and three from the links below:
+This is part four of the USB MultiComms project, you can view parts one, two and three from the links below:

 After looking around at what is available we ended up choosing a box from Hammond Manufacturing model number 1455N1202.
 This is an aluminium extruded enclosure with plastic end caps.
-We decided to use this enclosure for a couple of reasons, first the aluminium sides would act as a heatsink for the 7805 linear regulator that we are using on the main board and secondly the plastic ends would insulate the daughter boards from the case and keep them isolated from each other.
+We decided to use this enclosure for a couple of reasons, first, the aluminium sides would act as a heatsink for the 7805 linear regulators that we are using on the main board and secondly, the plastic ends would insulate the daughter boards from the case and keep them isolated from each other.

 The first job with the new enclosure was to design the front and back panels.
 These would need to have cut-outs for the various connectors and then be labelled so we would remember what each connector does.
 We started by getting the measurements for the box and all of the connectors from their datasheets and then mocked up a panel layout in Adobe Illustrator.
 The daughter boards were spaced 20mm apart so once we had the measurements for one board it was easy to replicate this for the next board by copying the shapes and shifting them 20mm across.